iarcher367/StarMQ/README.md

 ## Publisher Confirms
 - StarMQ offers guaranteed publishing via RabbitMQ’s publisher confirms.
-- RabbitMQ declines a message by sending a basic.nack, which StarMQ passes along by throwing a PublishException.
-Declines are typically caused by internal broker errors.
+- RabbitMQ declines a message by sending a basic.nack, which are logged as errors.
+No further action is taken as declines are typically caused by internal broker errors.
 - StarMQ waits a configurable timeout interval for a broker response.
 If the interval elapses, the message is re-published.

 ## High-Availability